Knoblauchpilze/galactic-sovereign/README.md

 **It is necessary to copy this script on the EC2 instance hosting the database.**

 The script expects the database password to be provided as environment variable under `DATABASE_PASSWORD`.
-Alternatively and in order to make it simpler to use the script with a cron job (see corresponding [section](#setting-up-the-database-backup)), in the remote case it can be beneficial to modify the copied version of the script to directly include the password in it.
+Alternatively and in order to make it simpler to use the script with a cron job (see corresponding [section](#setting-up-the-database-backup)), in the remote case **it can be beneficial to modify the copied version of the script to directly include the password and the role to use in it**.
 So change the line as follows (do not change the initial `:-` sequence):

 ```bash
 DB_PASSWORD=${DATABASE_PASSWORD:-the-actual-password}